Mistake # 1. Buy and hold mutual funds

 Following analyst recommendations is a losing proposition.
 Researchers at the University of California and Stanford found that, in the year 2000, the stocks most highly rated by analysts lost 31 percent for the year.
 Even more incredible is this finding from the study: The stocks least favored by the major analysts soared 49 percent.
 This study examined 40,000 stock recommendations from 213 brokerages.
 Analysts are not all crooks, but they are definitely not fortune-tellers.
 This is mostly just a case of supply and demand, not dumb, corrupt analysts (though there are a few of those).

 Mistake # 4.
 Bankruptcy Buying

 Think buying Delta at $1.54 a share when you’re positive that they will come out of bankruptcy is a brilliant idea?
 Guess again.
 Reorganization plans commonly call for the cancellation of the existing common stock, with holders receiving nothing.
 Nada.
-(Translation: your stock becomes toilet paper.)
+(Financial Translation: your stock becomes toilet paper.)
 Lawsuits are a difficult and costly way to try to recover losses.

 Mistake # 5.
 Pet Rocks

 It’s very tempting to buy stock after shareholders have earned seven thousand times their investment, or real estate after the industry has posted intergalactic gains, but that is called chasing money.
 There were people, lots of them, who bought real estate at peak prices in 2005.
 Too bad losing weight isn’t as easy as losing money.

 Hot tips are often merely “Pump and Dump” or Ponzi schemes.
 Shysters and scam artists prey on you through this mechanism – from Madoff to the penny stock ads that you receive in your email.

 Mistake # 7.
 Sure Shots